Angramme/GrLang/README.md

 # GrLang
-A really bad programming language.
+This is a prototype of my custom programming language compiler.
+It's written in C++ and uses LLVM for cross-compilation.
+It uses a custom-written Lexer, Parser, and a lazy AST system.

 # Introduction

 This programming language is heavily inspired by C++, Haskell and Jai.
 It is an imperative static/strongly typed C-style language.
-Here is a brief list of features that are borrowed from the before-mentioned languages or conceptualized by me.
+Here is a brief list of planned features that are borrowed from the before-mentioned languages or conceptualized by me.

 *Directly copied from [Unofficial Jai Github](https://github.com/BSVino/JaiPrimer/blob/master/JaiPrimer.md)*:
 - Arbitrary compile-time code execution – Any function of the program can be made to run at compile time with #run